 The ProcessedEnrollments datum is a table that contains information about certificates that autoenrollment has successfully enrolled.
 It has the following columns:

 ProcessedEnrollments.PolicyId: ID of the CEP from which the certificate has been enrolled.

-ProcessedEnrollments.CertificateId: Implementation specific identifier of the certificate that autoenrollment has enrolled.
-The easiest to implement identifier would be the certificate itself.
+ProcessedEnrollments.CertificateId: A twenty-byte numeric identifier of the certificate that autoenrollment has enrolled.